 Menstruation and Breastfeeding

 Human beings have known for centuries that breastfeeding affects fertility, and this has been borne out in recent studies.
 The effects of breastfeeding on fertility vary greatly between individuals.
-In general though, the more often a baby is breastfed, the younger the baby is, and the less nutrition the baby gets from other sources, the later a person’s periods will resume.
+In general though, the more often your baby is breastfed, the younger your baby is, and the less nutrition they get from other sources, the later your periods will resume.

 The range of “normal”, is enormous.
 Some women resume their menstrual cycles soon after giving birth, while other people do not resume menstruating until the baby is weaned (which can be months or years later, depending on how long the baby is nursed).
 Individual hormonal and physiological differences can play a part as can how frequently the baby nurses.
 Also, some people have a non-ovulatory period before 6 months postpartum, but do not menstruate again for many months.

 According to The Womanly Art of Breastfeeding (p.
 364-366), almost everyone who is fully breastfeeding their babies will be free of menstrual periods for 3 – 6 months or longer.
 This is called lactational amenorrhea.
 Fully breastfeeding means the baby relies completely on breastfeeding for nourishment and for all sucking needs.
 Frequent nursing inhibits the release of hormones that cause your body to begin the monthly preparations for a new pregnancy.